 The chosen texts inspire students to transcend their immediate context and increase their cultural capital by expanding their knowledge of the world around them.
+In what ways does your curriculum support students to engage with, evaluate and debate with its content.
+How will your curriculum support students in terms of their cultural, academic or vocational capital?

-There are three pathways through our Key Stage Three curriculum: traditional, foundation and, for some students who have additional literacy needs, Direct Instruction.
-The adapted pathways enable students to make rapid progress developing the reading and writing skills needed to access the curriculum.
+There are three pathways through our Key Stage Three curriculum: traditional, foundation and, for some students who have additional literacy needs, Direct Instruction is used so that students make rapid progress developing the reading and writing skills needed to access the curriculum.